Intellagent/my-notebooks/README.md

-this is my readme
+# My Notebook Readme.md

-There is a .gitignore file, which helps prevent adding unnecessary files to my repo.
+A .gitignore file, which helps prevent adding unnecessary files to my repo, is a great idea.